seldonian-framework/Tutorials/_tutorials/decision_trees.md

 </p>

 <p>
-    The experiment we will run will consist of 20 trials.
+    The experiment will consist of 20 trials.
 This is fewer than we ran in Tutorial E, but it will be sufficient for comparing to the Seldonian logistic regressor and the baseline models.
 We will compare to three baseline models that do not consider the fairness constraints: i) a decision tree classifier trained with scikit-learn, ii) the same decision tree classifier as (i) but with leaf tuning using gradient descent, and iii) a logistic regressor trained with scikit-learn.
 </p>

 <p>